averylayne01/averylayne01/_posts/2022-09-18-review-blog-one.md

 ## Conclusion

-In coclusion, I think this project is very beneficial to everyone.
+In conclusion, I think this project is very beneficial to everyone.
 I think it is important for everyone to learn more about the history of lynching and mob violence, as well as some of the important historical figures who played a role during this time.
 While this project had flaws and could use some improvements to make it more accessible, it did a great job incorporating history and human geography into an interactive learning experience for anyone who wants to learn more!